 Jacob's birthdate of 1814 is the earliest known connection of our family in Dunbar.
 While tax lists show no Minerds on the Dunbar assessments for 1814 and the few years immediately before and after, his presumed uncle Henry Minerd was taxed there in 1819.
 This will be researched more fully.

 As a young adult, Jacob purchased a farm on the Fayette/Somerset County border in Pennsylvania, just two miles from the home of his grandparents.
 This is very strong evidence of a connection, because this region was quite remote and mountainous, and where few families made their homes.
 We also know that Jacob and his sons spelled the family name "Minerd" as ours’ have done, and that their descendants' names also had spelling variations of Minard, Miner and Minor, as seen in some of our branches.

 Jacob married Ruth Ann Adams (1818-1895), who was of Pennsylvania birth, and the daughter of John O. Adams.
-(His name also may have been "Male," but this is not confirmed.)
-Ruth was a Native American who was considered mulatto.
+Ruth was a Native American and was considered mulatto.
 The mother's name is not known.

 The identity of Ruth Ann's tribe is not known, although the Six Nations of New York were "the recognized owners of this region of country" circa 1767, just a few decades before Jacob and Ruth were born.
 When the comprehensive, 840-page History of Fayette County was published in 1882, author Franklin Ellis wrote the following: